Last Updated on June 19, 2021 by Grow with Bovees

 Here is the procedure to treat them in a hot compost.
 In this process, compost is created without losing heat so that the process can be quickened.

-Step 2: Make sure the fruit peels are in the middle of the pile so that they are literally in the thick of things.
+Step 2: Make sure the citrus peels are in the middle of the pile so that they are literally in the thick of things.
 If you are worried about pests, you might want to bury them a little.
-Hot composts can reach rather high temperatures of 110-160 degrees Fahrenheit to ensure that plant diseases and seeds are killed.
-Although some hot composts make seed removal an option.
+Hot composts can reach rather high temperatures of 110-160 degrees Fahrenheit (71.11 °C) to ensure that plant diseases, pathogens and seeds are killed.

 Step 3: Peep into the compost every day to make sure heat is distributed uniformly and the moisture levels are just right.
 And as you should with all compost piles, make sure the nitrogen to carbon ratio is the way it should be (that is 50-50 or 60-40).